mOHITvOHRA-IITK/image_stitching/README.md

 **INTRODUCTION**
 This repository has some codes for stiching multiple images to form a panoramic view of the scenes.
 To use this repo, capture some images from the mobile and store the images in folder /sample_images/set{number} with the image extension .jpg only.
-The sequence of image is very important and it should start with 1.jpg, 2.jpg ans so on.
+The sequence of image is very important and it should start with 1.jpg, 2.jpg and so on.
 The final panoramic view 'final_img.jpg' will be saved in the folder /sample_images/set{number}.